 Yet, if someone were to enter the scene with minty-fresh breath and the unmistakable scent of Dial soap, they will stand out.
 Paradoxically, a layer of natural grime and a touch of halitosis might offer unexpected advantages in certain situations, like keeping your stockpile of supplies a secret.

 Remember: A Little Dirt Doesn’t Hurt!

 You don’t *have* to bathe every day.
 Cleaning the “critical parts” is all that’s needed to help stave off illness and infection.
-A layer of regular dirt and set on the rest of your body isn’t going to cause harm, except maybe to the sense of smell of those around you.
+A layer of regular dirt on your body isn’t going to cause harm, except maybe to the sense of smell of those around you.
 However, don’t underestimate the psychological value of personal cleanliness.
 When you’re dirty and gross, there’s nothing better than a nice shower, clean hair, and freshly brushed teeth.
-A simple solar system of deep cell batteries and solar panels might be just what you need to provide hot water when you need it most.
+Make sure you have the hygiene items you need!